Mohitha-cs/College-catalog-web/README.md

 # Basic Catalog website

-A small static catalog-type website built using HTML, CSS, Javascript and XML as a part of college project.
+A small catalog-type web project built using HTML, CSS, Javascript and XML as a part of college project.
 This project shows basic web development concept and structured data rendering.

 ## Features